-Maps were produced from these data layers to use as a basis for working with community members in a series of meetings beginning in the winter 2010.
-Community meetings were hosted by the local volunteer fire departments throughout the original 5 Trinity County Fire-Safe Divisions (Down River, Mid Trinity, North Lake, South Fork and Southern Trinity).
-We sought to work with as many members of the Trinity County communities and agencies as possible to gather pertinent information.
-We proceeded in several phases according to the type of information concerned.
+Using the 2010 update process as a template for the 2015 community meetings, maps were produced from the collected GIS data layers to use as a basis for working with community members in a series of meetings beginning during the winter of 2015.
+Community meetings were hosted by the local Volunteer Fire Departments throughout the original 5 Trinity County Fire-Safe Divisions (Down River, Middle Trinity, North Lake, South Fork and South County).
+Project organizers sought to work with as many members of the Trinity County communities and agencies as possible to gather pertinent information.
+The process proceeded in several phases according to the type of information concerned.

 Publicity to encourage broad participation was crucial.
-The meetings were publicized in the local newspaper and several press releases about the fire planning process were published (TCRCD archives).
+The meetings were publicized in the local newspaper, on social media and through several press releases about the fire planning process (TCRCD archives).

-At these meetings we sought to accomplish the following goals:
+At the community meetings, organizers sought to accomplish the following goals:

-- 1. Discuss the history and purpose of the CWPP and describe the update process to community members - 2.
-Raise local awareness about fire hazards and risks - 3.
-Identify values at risk
+- 1. Discuss the history and purpose of the CWPP and describe the update process to community members. - 2.
+Raise local awareness about fire hazards and risks. - 3.
+Identify values at risk:

-We worked across maps of the local area as systematically as possible to gather information from residents about wildfire hazards, resources at risk, potential hazard reduction projects and infrastructure needs.
+Participants worked across maps of the local area as systematically as possible to gather information from residents about wildfire hazards, resources at risk, potential hazard reduction projects and infrastructure needs.
 Participants noted locations of such features as housing developments, favored campgrounds, creeks supplying drinking water, power supply lines, stands of old growth forest or endangered species habitat.
 Once an initial list of all values had been compiled, the values were consolidated into project areas to link them into the surrounding terrain and facilitate the process of recommending treatments.
 For example, there could be a whole series of values at risk in and around a particular housing development.
 The development and its immediate surroundings became one project area that might later have several recommended activities associated with it.

-4. Identify and locate on the maps recommendations for landscape vegetation treatments to protect values at risk
+4. Identify and locate on the maps recommendations for landscape vegetation treatments to protect values at risk:

 After project areas had been identified, recommendations for treatments to protect these values at risk were made for each area.
-Recommendations might include fuels reduction work (thinning from below, ladder fuels reduction, controlled burning) or shaded fuel break construction.
-In some cases, as when a historic cabin is situated in a remote location, it was recognized that protection would not likely be feasible.
+Recommendations might include fuels reduction work (thinning from below, ladder fuels reduction, controlled burning) or shaded fuelbreak construction.
+In some cases, as when an historic cabin is situated in a remote location, it was recognized that protection would not likely be feasible.

-5. Raise awareness and knowledge about Wildland Urban Interfaces (WUI) and determine community WUI boundaries
+5. Raise awareness and knowledge about Wildland Urban Interfaces (WUI).

 At each community meeting an overview of the Fire Safe effort was presented; then participants reviewed maps of the local terrain developed from the GIS.
-Participants added missing information by marking reference points on the maps and explaining issues of concern to staff who recorded the information.
+Participants added missing information by marking reference points on the maps and explaining issues of concern to organizers who recorded the information.
 Typical data gathered included water sources, inadequate bridges, road maintenance needs, and locked gates.
 After each meeting the new data was entered into the GIS database and maps were produced reflecting the new input.